eugomin/ARES-GT/README.md

 # Overview

-Although several online tools exist for identification of CRISPR targets, but usually only a limited list of genomes are available to be selected.
+Although several online tools exist for identification of CRISPR targets (Cas9 or Cas12a/Cpf1), but usually only a limited list of genomes are available to be selected.
 Moreover, a limited list of candidates, based on a matrix score, is provided.
 I have developed ARES-GT to search CRISPR targets in DNA sequences against a reference genome provided by the user, meaning unpublished genome, unassembled, etc., can be used.

+ARES-GT is licensed under the GNU Affero General Public License v3.0

 # Installation